Vietnamese sailor killed, 7 abducted in Philippine pirate attack

 Well armed and equipped with fast boats and high-tech navigation devices, the Abu Sayyaf is a stubborn problem for the Philippine military, which has failed to curtail piracy and kidnappings in the area, despite major troop deployments in the in the Sulu Archipelago.

-The Islamic State-linked group has been involved in frequent acts of piracy and has beheaded captives when ransom demands have not been met.
+The Daesh-linked group has been involved in frequent acts of piracy and has beheaded captives when ransom demands have not been met.

 Before the latest attack, the militants were holding 27 hostages, according to a tally of reports about kidnappings and a few releases.